Is your school genuinely placing the interests of its teachers as a key priority?

 - The school is moving toward research appraisal, where the individual teacher chooses their target, not the line manager.

 - Grading teachers in a lesson was last mentioned in 2013!
 Learning walks are also being questioned and coaching logistics are being thought through carefully…

 - Support staff are respected by pupils and all teaching staff know their names – the CPD leader also knows everyone’s training needs, but this is still (sadly) incredibly rare.

 - Receptions are welcoming, attentive and rigorous on the front door.
 Safeguarding procedures are paramount.
 I’m still bemused by how many schools allow me to walk through the gates and front reception with no checks!
 The reception team are also professional, positive and productive – with no inappropriate conversations within earshot of visitors.

-- External teachers are invited in to attend school-designed conferences.
+- External teachers are invited to attend school-designed conferences.
 The school also places teacher-pedagogy as the highest priority, even in the most challenging of contexts.
 Oh, and the headteacher also attends staff training sessions with governors also present…

 I write this to help you evaluate if, what you are doing or being asked to do, is sensible, healthy or downright ridiculous.
-I hope your school is doing the latter?
+I hope your school is doing the former?
 Best wishes for the term ahead…